xcart/xcart-docs/_pages/kb_en/modules/blog_system_in_x-cart/getting_started_with_blog_system_in_x-cart.md

     ![]({{site.baseurl}}/attachments/7505489/7602727.png)
     You will be able to access your WordPress admin area using the "Log in" / "Site Admin" link in the right column of your store's blog page (The link "Site Admin" is displayed when you are already signed in):
     ![]({{site.baseurl}}/attachments/7505489/7602790.png)
-12. To adjust the way your blog appears in your X-Cart store, use the settings on the module settings page:
+12. To adjust the way your blog appears in your X-Cart store, use the settings on the addon settings page:
     ![]({{site.baseurl}}/attachments/7505489/8719388.png)

 _Related pages:_

-*   {% link "Blog system in X-Cart 5 module installation" ref_ayU7G1y0 %}
+*   {% link "Blog System in X-Cart 5 Addon Installation" ref_ayU7G1y0 %}
-*   {% link "Configuring the module Blog system in X-Cart 5" ref_vpkSAB5T %}
+*   {% link "Configuring the Addon Blog System in X-Cart 5" ref_vpkSAB5T %}